MP Estate Planning UK

 Beneficiaries Explained

-Beneficiaries are the individuals or organizations that you designate to receive assets from your estate.
+Beneficiaries are the individuals or organisations that you designate to receive assets from your estate.
 You can name multiple beneficiaries and specify what each should receive.
-It’s crucial to clearly identify beneficiaries to avoid confusion or disputes.
-Beneficiaries can include family members, friends, charities, or other organizations.
+It’s crucial to clearly identify beneficiaries using their full names and relationship to you, to avoid confusion or disputes.
+Beneficiaries can include family members, friends, charities, or other organisations.

 Considerations when choosing beneficiaries: